 “When I’m painting I’m relaxed and stress free.
 I believe painting inspires people to be the best that they can be.
 It gives me hope and lets me know that I can accomplish my goals even when I think I can’t.” – Jeanette, IC Artist

-Through workshops, an open studio, trips to museums, learning from guest artists, community projects, and more, IC artists find their own unique connection to art.
+Through workshops, an open studio, trips to museums, learning from guest artists, community projects, and more, Mending Art artists find their own unique connection to art.
 We have new program participants joining every day.
 To ensure our artists have what they need to stay engaged, we need your support!

 With your support, this program will continue to provide a safe environment for artistic expression for our program participants.
 Please give today!
 Your dollars will go directly to art supplies, educational materials, and other costs associated with this program.
 Funding provided by the generosity of our donors allows this program to grow.
 Thank you for your support!